Plexical/altered.states/README.md

 they are all making a procedure that should be relatively simple quite complicated.

-Altered States tries to keep the API maximally simple.
-Either manipulate your world via the `with` statement:
+With Altered States you only call *one* function, `state`.
+Manipulate your world via the `with` statement:

 ```python
 >>> from altered import Expando, state